watercereal/public-dots/README.md

 # Dots
-dot files for qtile rice
+dot files for qtile and stuff

 ### Prerequisites
 - Qtile